Like most Christians, indeed most ordinary people, I have

 for everyone who wants normality – and compulsory reading for church leaders.
 For

-it brings into focus the fact that behind what seems to be moral causes about
+it brings into focus the fact that behind seemingly moral causes about

-race, gender, and sexuality is this quasi-Marxist creed of Critical Theory
+race, gender, and sexuality is this quasi-Marxist creed of Critical Theory.
+It points to a very different story to the Christian one.

 Charlesworth’s book explains not just what Critical Theory